kumarav1nash/Av1nashOnGit.github.io/Work Stuff/New Email Product Demo.md

 	- Tables includes EmailRequest, EmailTemplate,EmailQueue & SchedulerAudit

 - **API Payload Restructuring:** Payloads have been redesigned to manage data efficiently without the need for external database calls.

-- **Enhanced Low-Level Design:** The LLD has been simplified and improved by applying SOLID principles.
+- **Enhanced Low-Level Design:** The LLD has been simplified and improved by following SOLID principles.
 	- Means its easier to add new changes
 	- implement new email is now simplified
 	- no more bunch of changes for a small feature